mrjones2014/legendary.nvim/README.md

   -- returning a list of strings where each string is one column -- use this to override the configured formatter for just one call formatter = nil,
-  -- pass a string, or a function with the signature `function(kind: string): string` -- to customize the select prompt for the current call select_prompt = nil,
+  -- pass a string, or a function that returns a string -- to customize the select prompt for the current call select_prompt = nil,
 }